Krusty the Clown: Development

-Prior to Groening's live-action pitch, Simpsons showrunners Al Jean and Mike Reiss planned an animated Krusty spin-off in which he would be a single father in New York, and supporting characters would include a prickly make-up lady and a boss resembling Ted Turner.
+Prior to Groening's live-action pitch, Simpsons showrunners Al Jean and Mike Reiss planned an animated Krusty spin-off in which he would be a single father in New York City.
+Supporting characters would include a prickly make-up lady and a boss resembling Ted Turner.
 This unsuccessful pitch was later reworked into the animated series The Critic.

 Promotion and reception

 Krusty has been included in many Simpsons publications, toys and other merchandise.
 Krusty-themed merchandise includes dolls, posters, figurines, Jack-in-the-boxes, Pint glasses, bobblehead dolls, costumes, and clothing such as T-shirts.
 Playmates Toys has made a talking evil Krusty doll, based on the one that appeared in "Treehouse of Horror III".
 In 1992, Acclaim Entertainment released the video game Krusty's Fun House for PC and home consoles.
 Krusty was made into an action figure, and several different versions were included as part of the World of Springfield toy line.
 The first, which shows Krusty in his normal clown attire with several Krusty products, was released in 2000 as part of "wave one".
 The second, released in 2002 as part of "wave nine", is called "busted Krusty" and shows him in a prison and without his clown makeup, as he was seen in "Krusty Gets Busted".
 The third was released in 2003 as part of "wave thirteen" and was called "Tuxedo Krusty".
 Several Krusty themed play sets were also released, including a Krusty-Lu Studios and Krusty Burger playset, both released in 2001.
 Krusty appears as a playable character in the toys-to-life video game Lego Dimensions, released via a "Fun Pack" packaged with a Clown Bike accessory in November 2015.
-In game, his only ability is being able to spray water and all his voice lines are archive audio from Dan Castellaneta.
+In game, his only ability is being able to spray water, and throw pies.
+All his voice lines are archive audio from Dan Castellaneta.

 In The Simpsons Ride, a simulator ride opened at Universal Studios Florida and Universal Studios Hollywood in May 2008, Krusty builds and opens a cartoon theme park called Krustyland.
 Sideshow Bob makes an appearance and tries to murder the Simpson family.
 In July 2007, convenience store chain 7-Eleven converted eleven of its stores in the United States and one in Canada into Kwik-E-Marts to celebrate the release of The Simpsons Movie.
 Amongst the products sold were "Krusty-O's", which were made by Malt-O-Meal.
 In 2015, Krusty had its first merchandise experience during the AW15 influence.